-Basically a SIP trunk is a virtual phone line.
-SIP connects your IP ready PBX to the PSTN (Public Switched Telephone Network) where non-VoIP business and people are still making and receiving phone calls.
+Basically, a SIP trunk is a virtual phone line.
+SIP connects your IP-ready PBX to the PSTN (Public Switched Telephone Network) where non-VoIP businesses and people are still making and receiving phone calls.

 To connect via SIP we’ll be using an Internet Telephone Service Provider (ITSP) because somehow we have to get the VoIP from our phone system to the PSTN and the other people we’re calling (local termination)

 It is possible to do SIP to SIP, where we bypass the PSTN entirely, but this doesn’t occur much at this point in business applications.

 So the SIP trunk is a virtual phone line delivered over a dedicated internet pipe.

 SIP Trunk Overview